Affiliated Faculty and Students

 Katya Tolunsky

-Katya Tolunsky is a senior in the College of Arts and Sciences majoring in American Studies and Government with a minor in History.
+Katya Tolunsky is a senior in the College of Arts & Sciences majoring in American Studies and Government with a minor in History.
 She is passionate about making Georgetown’s institutional history public and accessible and confronting the university’s legacy of enslavement.
-Beyond working as a research assistant, Katya serves as a University tour guide with Blue & Gray, is active in the Georgetown ACLU chapter, and works as a peer career counselor at the Cawley Career Center.
+An American Studies Research Assistant with the CSSL, Katya also serves as a University tour guide with Blue & Gray, is active in the Georgetown ACLU chapter, and works as a peer career counselor at the Cawley Career Center.